Nasdanika/presentation/README.md

 an implementation of ``org.nasdanika.presentation.EObjectRenderer`` can be registered with ``eobject_renderer`` extension point to customize UI rendering.

+### Known issues

+When editing the form the UI thinks that the focus is in the tree editor and as such Ctrl-C/Ctrl-V do not work properly in the forms.
+If you need to use the clipboard, leverage the old-good properties view.

 ### Some issues with EMF Forms

 * [TransactionalEditingDomain](http://download.eclipse.org/modeling/emf/transaction/javadoc/1.1.1/org/eclipse/emf/transaction/TransactionalEditingDomain.html) is not fully supported.